section-engineering-education/engineering-education/content/articles/integrating-facebook-ads-into-your-android-application-in-android-studio/index.md

 ### Integration in Android Studio
-Don't have an Application?
-No need to worry since you can set up a simple application in a few steps below.
+If you are a beginner and don't have a ready-made app, you can set up a simple application in a few steps given below.

 #### Step 1: Create a new project
 For beginners, open your Android Studio and create a new project with Ads activity.
 Since it is a test Application, you can use it without altering it.
 This [article](https://www.section.io/engineering-education/first-android-App/) can be very useful in helping you with proper project creation.